California Nevada Oregon

 Airplane Home, near Portland.

-The drive from Oregon to California’s Bay Area was remarkable for its landscape.
-We passed rivers, hills, and the imposing and snow-covered Mount Shasta.
-Bright yellow forsythias, intensely purple jacaranda trees and playful orange poppies punctuated the landscape along the way.
-We followed the I-5 highway most of the way, but occasionally took detours through more scenic backroads for the full experience.
-And toward the end of the day, we arrive in Napa Valley, California.
+The drive from Oregon to California’s Bay Area was a masterclass in diverse landscapes.
+We passed rivers, hills, and the imposing, snow-covered Mount Shasta that commands the horizon from nearly every angle.
+Bright yellow forsythias, intensely purple jacaranda trees, and playful orange poppies punctuated the landscape along the way like nature was showing off its full color palette.
+We followed the I-5 highway most of the way, but occasionally took detours through more scenic backroads because there’s only so much highway driving anyone can handle before needing a little variety.

+And toward the end of the day, we arrived in Napa Valley, California.
 Most people come to Napa for the wine, but we came for the drone photography and the food.
-This region’s gentle rolling hills are etched with parallel rows of grape vines, resulting in an unusual juxtaposition of natural and structured shapes.
+(We’re not opposed to wine, but truthfully, we’re much more enthusiastic about carbohydrates and aerial perspectives.)
+This region’s gentle rolling hills are etched with parallel rows of grape vines, resulting in an unusual juxtaposition of natural and structured shapes — geometry you can practically taste.
 Flying our drone above the vineyards allowed us to see the emerging spring crop from a different perspective.
 So beautiful.
-As for the food, there are so many tempting restaurant options.
-Today we shared a wonderful vegetable-topped flatbread and a creative salad at the Boon Fly Cafe in Carneros, and we can’t wait to explore more.
+As for the food, there are so many tempting restaurant options here that we could spend a week just eating our way through the valley.
+Today we shared a wonderful vegetable-topped flatbread and a creative salad at the Boon Fly Cafe in Carneros, and we’re already mentally planning tomorrow’s food itinerary.

 Life is good.